Kerstin08/minimal-mistakes/_pages/projects.md

 ### My role
 This project was the graduation project for my Bachelor studies at the Universities of Applied Sciences Salzburg.
 It was developed in
 Unreal 4 by a total of 3 programmers and 5 artists.
-In this team my primary role was Gameplay development, where I took on tasks as needed and therefore was envolved in everything from character movement, over gameplay, like time and score management, to UI implementations.
+In this team my primary role was Gameplay development, where I took on tasks as needed and therefore was involved in everything from character movement, over gameplay, like time and score management, to UI implementations.

 ### Trailer
 {% include video id="S598GzSND1o" provider="youtube" %}